Medical Dictionary |

 It may also help to get enough rest and avoid using alcohol and tobacco.

-For many women, some pain during your period is normal.
+When should I get medical help for my period pain?For many women, some pain during your period is normal.
 However, you should contact your health care provider if:

 To diagnose severe period pain, your health care provider will ask you about your medical history and do a pelvic exam.
 You may also have an ultrasound or other imaging test.
 If your health care provider thinks you have secondary dysmenorrhea, you might have laparoscopy.
 It is a surgery that that lets your health care provider look inside your body.

-If your period pain is primary dysmenorrhea and you need medical treatment, your health care provider might suggest using hormonal birth control, such as the pill, patch, ring, or IUD.
+What are treatments for severe period pain?If your period pain is primary dysmenorrhea and you need medical treatment, your health care provider might suggest using hormonal birth control, such as the pill, patch, ring, or IUD.
 Another treatment option might be prescription pain relievers.

 If you have secondary dysmenorrhea, your treatment depends upon the condition that is causing the problem.
 In some cases, you may need surgery.

-Gonorrhea is a sexually transmitted disease.
+Gonorrhea is a sexually transmitted infection (STI).
 It is most common in young adults.
 The bacteria that cause gonorrhea can infect the genital tract, mouth, or anus.
 You can get gonorrhea during vaginal, oral, or anal sex with an infected partner.
 A pregnant woman can pass it to her baby during childbirth.

 Gonorrhea does not always cause symptoms.
 In men, gonorrhea can cause pain when urinating and discharge from the penis.
 If untreated, it can cause problems with the prostate and testicles.